CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 Next is "Set Up Tests on CI" -- drag it to "In Progress".

 Vue CLI automatically sets up some example tests for us.
-Before we run them on CI, let’s confirm they work for us locally.
+Before we run them on CI, let's confirm they work for us locally.
 Open `tests/unit/example.spec.js`.
-Note that it’s testing the `HelloWorld` component.
+Note that it's testing the `HelloWorld` component.
 Now run `yarn test:unit`.
 You should see the following:

 ```
 yarn run v1.21.1